WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 [warning] Not Recommended: For more information, see [WP-CLI Commands](https://developer.wordpress.org/cli/commands/). [/warning]
 [tip] Recommended: For more information about all the available commands, see [WP-CLI Commands](https://developer.wordpress.org/cli/commands/). [/tip]

-If the link downloads a file, explicitly mention it, and the file type.
+If the link downloads a file, explicitly mention it, and the type of file being downloaded.

 **Examples**